Skip to content

 • Sympathetic to accusatory.

-34) The narrative structure of Brave New World is surprising in that…
+33. The narrative structure of Brave New World surprises readers because…

 • The narrator decides to get personally involved in the story.